SENSEI-insitu/SENSEI/miniapps/oscillators/README.md

 `-w` option).
 It also finds the voxels with the `k` strongest autocorrelations (for every shift).

+The oscillators' locations and parameters are specified in an input file.
+See inputs folder for examples.
+The `generate_input.py` script can generate a set of randomly initialized oscillators.

 The simulation code is in `oscillator.cpp`.
 The analysis interface is specified in `analysis.h`.
 The actual analysis code is in `analysis.cpp`.